Tensions high as pro-democracy protesters face court in Hong Kong

 READ: Protesters disrupt Hong Kong's MTR services during morning rush hour

-The past two weekends have seen a surge in the level of violence used by both protesters and police, who have repeatedly fired rubber bullets and tear gas to disperse projectile-throwing crowds.
+The previous two weekends had seen a surge in the level of violence used by both protesters and police, who repeatedly fired rubber bullets and tear gas to disperse projectile-throwing crowds.

 A mob of pro-government thugs also attacked protesters, putting 45 people in hospital.